NajibXY/Game-Of-Life-using-C-and-Raylib/README.md

 ![](https://skillicons.dev/icons?i=cpp)
 - C++14
 - Raylib Library for game development: I've been meaning to test this user-friendly library for a while, which offers very good tools for developing 2D games (and more generally interfaces).
 - The template used for the Raylib project configuration comes from this repository: https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2 !
-Checkout his incredibly useful tutorials at https://www.youtube.com/@programmingwithnick
+This work was adapted from "Programming with Nick" tutorials.
+Check more of his incredibly useful videos at https://www.youtube.com/@programmingwithnick

 ## 3. Simulation Rules